grpc/proposal/A101-SNI-setting-and-SNI-SAN-validation.md

 Setting SNI and performing the SAN validation against SNI will be guarded by the GRPC_EXPERIMENTAL_XDS_SNI env var.
 The env var guard will be removed once the feature passes interop tests.
 When the SNI value to be used for the Tls handshake is not determined based on the described rules, no SNI will be sent.
 Some language implementations are sending the xds channel authority today, and some customers may see breaking behavior if no SNI is sent now.
-To mitigate this, an env var GRPC_USE_CHANNEL_AUTHORITY_IF_NO_SNI_APPLICABLE will be provided to revert back to the old behavior of sending the xds channel authority when no SNI is determined.
+To mitigate this risk, an env var GRPC_USE_CHANNEL_AUTHORITY_IF_NO_SNI_APPLICABLE will be provided to revert back to the old behavior of sending the xds channel authority when no SNI is determined.
+This value however will not be used for SAN verification.